 Students explore the main functions that they will work with in Algebra 1: linear, quadratic and exponentials.
 The goal is to introduce students to these functions by having them make graphs of a situation in which these functions naturally arise.
 As they graph, they reason quantitatively and use units to solve problems related to the graphs they create.

-You can help with homework and encourage sound mathematical habits as your child studies this Unit by asking questions such as:
+You can help with homework by asking questions such as the following: